hypo69/hypo/pytest/gemini - set 4/en/src/webdriver/edge/extentions/try_path_1.3.5/popup/popup.md

 # Add more test cases for other functions, covering various scenarios
-# and edge cases, as appropriate, using similar mocking strategies.
+# and edge cases, as appropriate, using similar mocking Startegies.

 # Example test case for exception handling:
 def test_showError_invalid_frameId():